ns1-terraform/terraform-provider-ns1/website/docs/r/user.html.markdown

 If a user is removed from all their teams, it will probably be necessary to run `terraform apply` a second time to update the users permissions from their old team permissions to new user-specific permissions.

-See [the NS1 API docs](https://ns1.com/api#getget-all-account-users) for an overview of permission semantics.
+See [this Help Center article](https://help.ns1.com/hc/en-us/articles/360024409034-Managing-user-permissions) for an overview of user permission settings.

 ## Argument Reference